the-eva-a/bigfoot-sightings/README.md

 3. **Filter Sightings:**
     - Use the filter options to narrow sightings by year or classification.
     - Clear filters to return to the full dataset

+### Interactive Report Dashboard
+1. **Access the Dashboard:**

+     Visit the interactive dashboard at https://the-eva-a.github.io/bigfoot-sightings/dashboard.html
+2. **Explore report information:**
+    - Filter by timeframe and state, or leave either option unfiltered
+    - View counts of: overall sightings, sightings by class, sightings by season
+    - See a chart containing all of the relevant report details
 ---
 ### API Access
 To access the data programmatically, follow these steps: